backdrop-contrib/views_litepager/README.txt

 1. Download the module, unzip the source, and put the resulting directory into the modules/ directory of your Drupal application.
-2. Enable the module in Drupal at Administer > Site Building > Modules > Views
+2. Enable the module in Drupal at Administer > Modules > Views

 Usage
 =====